arne-schroppe/dash/README.md

 ```

 `filter` is a built-in function that checks each value in a list against
-the function it receives as it's first argument.
+the function it receives as its first argument.
 The function we're using in
 this case is the partially applied function `between 0 10`.
 With currying and
 partial application we can avoid using the somewhat clunky lambda expressions in
 a lot of cases.